-- The list of supported platforms has changed, as described in Section 2.5, "Plug-In Supported Platforms". - The version 1.1 plug-ins support most of the existing version 1.0 plug-in features, with the exception of the Sun Java System Web Server.
-If you need to use a plug-in with Sun Java System Web Server, continue to use the version 1.0 plug-in.
+- The list of supported platforms has changed, as described in Section 2.5, "Plug-In Supported Platforms". - The version 1.1 plug-ins support most of the existing version 1.0 plug-in features, with the exception of the Oracle iPlanet Web Server.
 If you need to use Apache 1.3.x or Apache 2.0.x, continue to use the version 1.0 plug-in. - If you have been using 128-bit encryption, you need to change your configuration file to reflect the new naming convention, as described in Section 2.4.1, "Standard Encryption Strength Allows Simplified Naming".
-For example, you need to change mod_wll28_22.so to mod_wl.so.
+For example, you need to change mod\wl128\22.so to mod\wl.so.